 Factors Affecting Your Dog’s Calorie Requirement

 Regardless of breed or size, you should always feed your dog a nutritious diet; wet food is a great way to give your dog much-needed hydration, while dry food is needed for optimal dental health.
-As it’s important to incorporate both in your dog’s diet, it’s sensible to try and find a dog food that is equally dry and wet or to feed them a mixture of both.
+As it’s essential to incorporate both in your dog’s diet, it’s sensible to try and find a dog food that is equally dry and wet or to feed them a mixture of both.

 Age is another significant factor for calorie determination.
-It is a known fact that puppies need twice the number of calories required by adult dogs of the same breed because of their high metabolic rate and activity.
-This case is the opposite of geriatric dogs.
+It is known that puppies need twice the number of calories required by adult dogs of the same breed because of their high metabolic rate and activity.
+This case is the opposite of senior dogs.
 Pet Food Sherpa points out that another thing to be considered is that older dogs have a reduced ability to metabolize glucose from carbohydrates.
 So, if older dogs are given more calories, it can lead to obesity and diabetes.

 Pregnancy or Lactation